jobcloud/Sylius/docs/book/products/product_associations.rst

 Product Associations
 ====================

-Associations of products can be used as a marketing tool for suggesting your customers, what products to buy together with the one they are currently considering.
+**ProductAssociations** can be used as a marketing tool to suggest your customers, what other products to buy that go well with the ones they currently are considering.
 Associations can increase your shop's efficiency.
-You choose what strategy you prefer.
-They are fully configurable.
+Since **ProductAssociations** are fully configurable, you choose what strategy suits you best.

 Association Types
 -----------------

-The type of an association can be different.
+**ProductAssociations** can have different **ProductAssociationTypes**.
 If you sell food you can suggest inspiring ingredients, if you sell products for automotive you can suggest buying some tools that may be useful for a home car mechanic.
-Exemplary association types can be: ``up-sell``, ``cross-sell``, ``accessories``, ``alternatives`` and whatever you imagine.
+Exemplary association types can be: ``up-sell``, ``cross-sell``, ``accessories``, ``alternatives`` and whatever you can imagine.

 How to create a new Association Type?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create a new Association Type using a dedicated factory.
-Give the association a ``code`` and a ``name`` to easily recognize the type.
+Give the association a ``code`` and a ``name`` so it's easily recognized.

 .. code-block:: php